justin․searls․co

 POSSE Pulse

 Like a lot of the Ruby programming community (and despite having a real blue checkmark and over 20,000 followers), in late 2022 I migrated from Twitter to Mastodon for all my tweet-like needs.
-But it didn't take long before I realized you can't go home again.
-In a world with multiple credible Twitter-like services, none could claim to be the sole authority on what's happening right now, and so I lost interest in all of them pretty quickly.
+And then Threads.
+And then Bluesky.
+But the truth is you can't go home again, and gone are the days of having a single central source of "what's happening" online the way we used to with Twitter.

 Syndication from a single authoritative web site means I can own my work and present it however I want, while still meeting people wherever they prefer to consume content—whether that's an RSS client, a social network timeline, or an e-mail inbox.
 For more context, I talked about the journey I've been on in the last ~30 minutes of this interview with Jerod Santo on the Changelog.